-Texas Municipal Courts Association (TMCA) is non-profit association of municipal judges and court support personnel.
-Its primary purpose is to provide the municipal courts with an efficient organization for the purpose of continuing judicial education and to oversee the grant and programs of the Texas Municipal Courts Education Center (TMCEC).
-The Association also hosts an annual meeting, annual awards program for outstanding judges and clerks and an active legislative program.
-For additional information, contact the TMCEC at 800/252-3718 for the name of the current president or regional director in your area.
+Texas Municipal Courts Association (TMCA) is 501(c)(4) non-profit association of municipal judges and court support personnel.
+The Association also hosts an annual meeting, an annual awards program for outstanding judges and clerks, and an active legislative program.
+The Board of Directors of TMCA also serves as the Board of Directors for the TMCEC.
 The TMCA website is www.txmca.com.